Sreyas-15/Terraform/README.md

-# new
+# Terraform
-pushing from local try
+We will try to automate the aws tasks as learnet from the playlist one-by-one using Terraform.